 China Shanghai International Children’s Book Fair (CCBF) is honoured to invite Mr Zhou Xiang to join the jury of the 2019 Golden Pinwheel Young Illustrators Competition.
 Zhou is a picture book author and the president of the Eastern Babies Magazine.

 For more than 30 years, Zhou Xiang has been producing prolific works in the world of children's publishing.
 Such works have been showcased in exhibitions of original paintings, and are now found in modern Chinese picture books.
 As Director of the Jiangsu Sino-Japanese Children's Literature and Art Exchange Association, Zhou has also engaged in cultural exchanges with Japan.
-Using Eastern Babies as a platform for his work, his repertoire includes the creation of picture books, concept editing, the promotion of picture book reading practices, mentoring Chinese local picture book editors, as well as talent scouting.
+Using Oriental Baby Press as a platform for his work, his repertoire includes the creation of picture books, concept editing, the promotion of picture book reading practices, mentoring Chinese local picture book editors, as well as talent scouting.
 Zhou creates illustrations for children's picture books.
 Among them, One Garden of Greens Turning into Spirits and The Morning Market of the Lotus Town were both inspired by his childhood experiences and won both the Jury Award of the first Feng Zikai Children’s Picture Book Award, in addition to the Excellent Children's Picture Book Award.

 CCBF interviewed Zhou to gain deeper insight into his teaching and practice.